Sergei B. Korolev: Return to the FSB (2010's)

 On July 8, 2016, Sergey Borisovich Korolev was promoted to the post of head of the Economic Security Service of the FSB of Russia, and the vacated chair of Korolev in the CSS could be taken by his deputy, acting head of the CSS, General Oleg Feoktistov, who was deservedly predicted for this position for many years, however, at the initiative of Korolev, this again did not happen, because “the post of head of the FSB CSS was taken by his protégé Alexei Komkov”.
 According to some reports, it was Oleg Feoktistov and his colleague Ivan Tkachev who collected dirt on the team of the former head of the SEB FSB, Yuri Yakovlev, thereby contributed to the appointment of Korolev, however, Korolev continued to be wary of Feoktistov.
 According to RBC, as a result, "Korolev and Feoktistov had a difficult relationship", which was reflected in the later career of the latter, by the way, retired Oleg Feoktistov, who, for obvious reasons, had a cool attitude towards the head Sergei Korolev, was not unreasonably suspected of manipulation of the situation with the journalist Ivan Golunov, not in favor of the former boss.
 According to some reports, the "Golunov Case", as a result, somewhat spoiled the reputation of “a rather legendary personality” Sergei Korolev, whose close colleagues were called the defendants in the case of Dorofeev and Medoev, who compromised themselves.
 Despite the sad ending of General Borys Kolesnikov, the generals of another department: Maksimenko and Nikandrov from the TFR, tried to resist the appointment of Sergei Korolev to the post of head of the SEB, one of the key units in the FSB, which, due to a combination of circumstances that led to a criminal investigation "Shootout on Rochdelskya Street" also ended tragically for them.
+Aleksey Komkov (Алексей Комков) who is a protégé of Sergey Korolev replaced Korolev as head of CSS, not General Oleg Feoktistov.